-HOW THE CRIMINAL ATTORNEY HELPS HIS CLIENT BEFORE COURT
+HOW THE CRIMINAL ATTORNEY FOR EMBEZZLEMENT CHARGES IN SAN DIEGO REPRESENTS HIS CLIENT BEFORE COURT

 Attorney Pflaum advises the client how best to defend his or her rights, including speaking on the client’s behalf to any employer, police officer, or investigator who is investigating the case.

-This is a highly effective way to avoid prosecution and not state or do anything that may be damaging or self-incriminating.
+This is a highly effective way possibly to avoid prosecution and to not state or do anything that may be damaging or incriminating to the accused.